isabellaPhung/UCSC-CSE123-S25/doc/common/personas/elijah.md

 ### Info {#e_info .unnumbered .unlisted}

-- has a partner, no children
+- Has a partner, no children
 - 26 years old
 - Occupation: IT Help at a drone development company
-- recently adopted a puppy
+- Recently adopted a puppy

 ### Goals {#e_goals .unnumbered .unlisted}